LispCookbook/cl-cookbook/editor-support.md

 [SLIME](https://github.com/slime/slime/) is the Superior Lisp Interaction Mode for Emacs.
-It has support for interacting with a running Common Lisp process for compilation, debugging, documentation lookup, and so on.
+It has support for interacting with a running Common Lisp process for compilation, debugging, documentation lookup, cross-references, and so on.
 It works with many implementations.

 [Portacle](https://shinmera.github.io/portacle/) is a portable and multiplatform Common Lisp environment.
 It ships Emacs25, SBCL,